jjrocks/file-to-date-converter/README.md

 #Features
 - Add support for whether you need to listen/read to a log that day
+- Figure out when the next log needs to be read

 # To Do
 - Google Calendar Support
-- Show upcomming log dates.
 - Transform functions into organized classes for a library

 # Currently working on
-- Sorting the array for faster look up.
-(Possibly mergesort)
+- Transform classes to another library

 # Known Bugs
-- None!
-Fixed the last bug.
+- No bugs reported